-Kentucky Man Accused Of Breaking Canada's COVID-19 Rules Faces $560,000 Fine
+Kentucky Man Accused Of Breaking Canada's COVID-19 Rules Faces $569,000 Fine

 Pennington is so far the only arrest Canadian police have made under the federal quarantine act, though police have issued nine tickets to Americans who stopped in Banff National Park since June.

-"The vast majority of Americans and vehicles with American license plates are people who are here for legitimate reasons," Buxton-Carr said.
+"The vast majority of Americans and vehicles with American license plates are people who are here for legitimate reasons," Buxton-Carr told CBC News.

 While authorities work to make sure Americans understand the quarantine requirements and travel rules when they come into Canada, Buxton-Carr said stopping illegal crossings has been difficult.
-In June, a group of Americans admitted to staff at a Banff restaurant that they were using the Alaska loophole to secretly vacation in Canada, he said.
+In June, a group of Americans admitted to staff at a Banff restaurant that they were using the Alaska loophole to vacation secretly in Canada, he said.

 A poll conducted between June 28 and July 2 found that 81% of Canadians want the border to remain closed to nonessential U.S. traffic to stem infection rates.